Rohit-Dixit27/training/rails/projects/Book_Management/README.md

 ---------> Rendering Collections
 Partials are very useful in rendering collections.
 When you pass a collection to a partial via the :collection option, the partial will be inserted once for each member in the collection:

+----------->Collection partial layouts
+The layout will be rendered together with the partial for each item in the collection.
+The current object and object_counter variables will be available in the layout as well, the same way they are within the partial.